PeterNaydenov/morph/README.md

 ## Helper Functions

-Helper functions are templates and functions that are used by actions to decorate the data.
+Helpers are templates and functions that are used by actions to decorate the data.
 Helper functions can be used in templates as actions.
 Action type explains what to expect from the helper function.

 - `Render functions` should return a string - the data that will replace the placeholder.
 - `Data functions` are created to manipulate the data.
 Expectation is to return data, that will continue to be used by other actions.
 - `Mixing functions` should merge data in a single data result that will be used by other actions.
+- `Extended render functions` will return a string like regular render functions, but will receive a deep branch of requested data;
+- `Conditional render functions` could return null, that means: ignore this action.
+The result could be also a string: the name of other helper function that will render the data.